-To support you on your journey back into employment we offer a one-to-one support service with a dedicated key worker to help you navigate your way through job searches, interviews, CV writing along with a range of other services that can help you breakdown any barriers that are preventing you from getting back into work.
+To support you on your journey back into employment we offer a one-to-one support service with dedicated Key Workers and CEIAG Officers to help you navigate your way through job searches, interviews, CV writing along with a range of other services that can help you break down any barriers that are preventing you from getting back into work.

 - Support and training to gain both soft skills and employability skills

 - Up to 2 years support from a dedicated Key Worker

 - Additional 12 month support once you are in work

 - Help with the cost of uniforms and PPE equipment